jillxoreilly/StatsCourseBook_2024/Chapter8_Power/Type1and2Errors.md

 In general,

 * The smaller the effect size, the larger the sample size neeed to detect it.
-* The more stringent the $\alpha value$, the larger the sample needed to detect an effect of a given size
+* The more stringent the $\alpha$ value, the larger the sample needed to detect an effect of a given size
     * $\alpha=0.001$ is more stringent than $\alpha=0.01$ etc

 The next pages will cover the definition of effect size.